There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 A lot of this comes back to working memory.

 Daniel Willingham argues that factual knowledge must precede skill.
-That can sound blunt, but it doesn’t mean students should only learn facts.
-It means they need enough knowledge to think with.
+That can sound blunt, and it’s sometimes misread as if students should only learn facts before they are allowed to do anything interesting.
+That isn’t the point though.
+The point is that students need enough knowledge to think with.

 When students face too much new information at once, they can become overloaded very quickly.
 New vocabulary, new concepts, new instructions, new examples and new task demands all have to be held in mind and processed at the same time.
 If working memory is full, there isn’t much space left for analysis, creativity or problem solving.

 Prior knowledge makes the task more manageable.
 When students already know the relevant vocabulary, concepts and examples, they don’t have to process every element as new.
-Some of the work has already been done.
-The information has somewhere to go; it can connect to what’s already in long-term memory.
+Some of the work has already been done, and the new information has somewhere to go because it can connect to what’s already in long-term memory.

-That’s not because the student isn’t trying.
-It’s because the tree isn’t strong enough yet.
+That’s not because the student isn’t trying, but because the roots aren’t strong enough and they don’t have branches to anchor to.

 This is why ‘just teach the skill’ doesn’t really work.
 Skills are always being used on something.
-You can’t analyse without content.
-You can’t evaluate without criteria.
-You can’t infer without background knowledge.
-You can’t explain clearly if the vocabulary is shaky.
+You can’t analyse without content, evaluate without criteria, infer without background knowledge, or explain clearly if the vocabulary is shaky.

 Knowledge Underpins Every Pedagogy